distantForest/time_scheduler/README.md

 # time_scheduler
-Constraction of time scheduler component for FPGA
+Construction of time scheduler component for FPGA